Uniform Complexity for Text Generation: Introduction

-Generally, the \textit{complexity} of a narrative or any piece of text at hand can be measured by a multitude of content-based and linguistic factors.
-Some measures that have been explored through the years include \textbf{syntactic complexity} as equivalence of high-proficiency writing through presence of qualified syntactic phrases or \textit{chunks} such as words from a noun or verb phrase \cite{beers2009syntactic,mcnamara2010linguistic,roemmele2017evaluating}, \textbf{discourse complexity} by aggregating the presence of entities of a text such as mentions people, organizations, and locations which can lead to increased working memory burden \cite{feng-etal-2009-cognitively}, and \textbf{vocabulary complexity} by matching words from the text associated with a specific age-based difficulty level from developmental studies \cite{kuperman2012age,vajjala2016readability} to name a few.
-These factors, when extracted from texts for evaluating complexity, usually follow a general linear property: the complexity of a text increases as the value of a measured feature from the text increases.
+Generally, the complexity of a narrative or any piece of text at hand can be measured by a multitude of content-based and linguistic factors.
+Some measures that have been explored through the years include \textbf{syntactic complexity} as equivalence of high-proficiency writing through the presence of qualified syntactic phrases or chunks such as words from a noun or verb phrase \cite{beers2009syntactic,mcnamara2010linguistic,roemmele2017evaluating}, \textbf{discourse complexity} by aggregating the presence of entities of a text such as mentions people, organizations, and locations which can lead to increased working memory burden \cite{feng-etal-2009-cognitively}, and \textbf{vocabulary complexity} by matching words from the text associated with a specific age-based difficulty level from developmental studies \cite{kuperman2012age,vajjala2016readability} to name a few.
+These factors, when extracted from texts for evaluating complexity, usually follow a general linear property where the complexity of a text also increases as the value of a measured feature is increased \cite{genzel-charniak-2002-entropy}.